 E-Mist Innovations had expected to move maybe 1,000 units in 2014.
 The product is marketed as Touch Point Healthy Infection Control System.

-What makes the device different is that the mist is induction-charged — meaning it passes through a high-voltage field.
+What makes the device different is that the mist is induction-charged — meaning it passes through a high voltage field.
 As a result, molecules of the disinfectant become more “positively charged,” making its minute droplets adhere to surfaces.
 It’s like a balloon, rubbed against a sweater, that will stick to your clothing, said Mike Sides, the inventor.

-Hospitals and nursing home chains were already beginning to buy the mister this fall when the Ebola cases in Dallas escalated the need for such disinfecting devices.
+Hospitals and nursing home chains already were beginning to buy the mister this fall when the Ebola cases in Dallas escalated the need for such disinfecting devices.

-Twenty have been shipped to the Philippines, and the U.S. government has made inquiries about tens of thousands that could be shipped to West Africa, Robertson said.
+Twenty have been shipped to the Philippines and the U.S. government has made inquiries about tens of thousands that could be shipped to West Africa, Robertson said.

-The mister is the brainchild of Sides, 62, a machinist-welder from the small Central Texas town of Goldthwaite.
+The mister is the brainchild of Sides, a 62-year-old machinist-welder from the small Central Texas town of Goldthwaite.
 There he has tinkered for years on nozzles carried by crop-dusting planes.
 Induction charging the liquid pesticide keeps it on target, whether it’s used on a row of potatoes or orchards of pecan trees, he said.

 From there, Sides worked on prototypes of a portable sprayer that could be used on greenhouse tomatoes.
-Word spread in Goldthwaite, and when H1N1 flu prompted concerns at the local school district, he got a call from the principal “to bring over that tomato sprayer.”
+Word spread in Goldthwaite and when H1N1 flu prompted concerns at the local school district, he got a call from the principal “to bring over that tomato sprayer.”
 Sides sprayed down the schools.

-When he mentioned it to his family, his daughter Brandi Whiteley, who has nursing training, turned to him and said, “Dad, do you realize what you’ve got here?”
+When he mentioned it to his family, his daughter Brandi Whiteley, who has nursing training, turned to him and said: “Dad, do you realize what you’ve got here?”

-Whiteley immediately grasped the practical use of an effective disinfecting device for hospitals and care centers.
+Whitely immediately grasped the practical use of an effective disinfecting device for hospitals and care centers.
 The family decided to form a company to make and sell the misters.

 Getting seed money was another matter.

-Lenders turned them down, but an El Paso banker referred the family to the federal Small Business Administration, which in turn suggested that the family try Tech Fort Worth.
+Lenders turned them down, but an El Paso banker referred the family to the Small Business Administration, which in turn suggested that the family try Tech Fort Worth.
 After making an impression on the nonprofit entrepreneurial incubator, they made a Shark Tank-like pitch to a group of investors called the Cowtown Angels.